You’re fed up with the early morning call for the bottle.

 Just pour a cup of milk or water and let them drink a little before bed.
 Place the cup near their bed so they can reach over for it when they wake up.

 Sounds simple, right?
 Well, yes, it is!
 It might be too simple to work, but it may well be the magic bullet.

 Giving your Toddler a drink will quench their thirst and might stop the night feed.

 Think about what you are feeding your Toddler in their last meal of the day.

-My Son eats like a horse, I have noticed that if he does not get enough food before bed, he will wake early…and will NOT go back to sleep again.
+My Son eats like a horse.
+I have noticed that if he does not get enough food before bed, he will wake early and NOT go back to sleep again.

-Some nights, I make him a snack about 1 hour before bedtime, just to top him up for the night.
+Some nights, I make him a snack about 1 hour before bedtime to top him up for the night.

-Increasing food intake will counter one of the reasons why your Toddler still needs a bottle feed during the night, and that is hunger.
+Increasing food intake will counter one reason why your Toddler still needs a bottle of feed during the night, and that is hunger.

 The Slow Build Up